 And while Patty Huber, Groupon’s Grassroots program head, acknowledged that Groupon doesn’t yet have the resources for full immersion in all of Chicago’s communities, she did offer a hopeful vision for the future.

 “What we want the Groupon effect to be five years from now is impacting local merchants everywhere, not just the North Side of Chicago.
 We want it to be an aspirational vision whereby merchants see Groupon establishing relationships with local merchants, see its benefits, and embrace it to create more resilient businesses and stronger, more vibrant communities.”

 Subsequent meetings of LISC Chicago’s Brown-Bag Luncheon series are on the second Fridays of September, November, and January from noon to 1:30 p.m. at 135 S. LaSalle St. on the 22nd floor.
 For more information about future brown-bags and to RSVP to the events, contact Maria Hernandez at email@example.com, or 312-422-9567.

-Posted in Business, Back of the Yards, Pilsen
+Posted in Economic Development, Back of the Yards, Pilsen